nijave/aws-container-sample/README.md

 ## 2. ECS based deployment (`ecs-deployment/`)
 This deployment utilizes the Amazon Elastic Container Service (ECS).
 ECS handles container lifecycle and cleanly integrates with the Application Load Balancer (ALB) to provide high-availability.
 This deployment is suitable for a production environment.
 More details can be found in the `ecs-deployment/` directory

+## Multiple environments
+The recommended approach to multiple environments is using the same configuration base against serparate AWS accounts.
+Terraform stores state in the folder, so the folder will need to be copied per environment.